 Beginning Fall semester 2020, employees will be asked to self-monitor for symptoms of COVID-19 and report illness to his/her supervisor.
 A sample self-assessment questionnaire from the Mayo Clinic illustrates the COVID-19 symptoms.
-See Mayo Clinic COVID-19 Self-Assessment Tool.
-Attachment F. [This paragraph revised as of 07/05/2020]
+EGSC Covid-19 Screening Questionnaire.
+See Attachment LL.
+[This paragraph revised as of 07/05/2020] [Attachment renamed and changed to LL 8-16-2020]